 Many believe that a “huge penis leads to better sex”.
 This is influenced by the porn industry and advertisements where huge-penis owners are perceived as sex professionals!
-Well, this is bullshit!
-Don’t buy this notion.
+Don’t buy this misleading notion.

 With overwhelming pressure, you may decide to go for a surgical operation such as penile augmentation.
 This is a cosmetic surgery to increase both the length and girth of your penis.

 Medical reports reveal that there are many risks involved in such procedures leading to permanent deformities.

-There is a rigid penis ring specially designed to enlarge your penis.
+There is a rigid penis ring (cock ring) specially designed to enlarge your penis.
 It requires that you pull each of your round balls through the ring followed by your penis.
 Are you willing to take this route to be sexually cocky?!

 Wearing this ring for a longer duration can cut off blood flow to both your penis and balls, and damage your entire penis packages.
 Are you ready for this?